ShadowAya/anchor-card/README.md

 ## Disclaimer for Section view users

-- **There's a bug where you can't open entities after using the anchor**
-- The anchor is not a part of the grid and scrolls to the **next card**.
-Keep this in mind and don't put the card last.
-- If you want to edit the anchor card, you have to refresh the page **while inside edit mode**.
+If you want to edit the anchor card, you have to refresh the page **while inside edit mode**.
 The card won't be visible if you enter edit mode from view for the first time.

 ## Usage

+*The card has a GUI editor, so you can follow the instructions easily inside your Home Assistant*

 To use the `anchor-card`, you need to configure it with the following parameters: